Djokovic chases calendar-year Grand Slam at US Open - RFI

 US Open 2019 runner-up Medvedev, who won a tuneup title at Toronto, sees Djokovic as a clear favorite.

 "Definitely Novak is going to be the highest contender," Medvedev said.
-"He won already 20.
-He has experience.
-So he's the man under pressure, but I think he likes it.
+"He is the man under pressure, but I think he likes it.

 "I'm going to try to do my best.
 If I manage to keep the level I'm playing at right now, I have good chances to go far.
 I just want to play good."